 Gum disease is common but it should be taken seriously.
 Scientists have found a link between gum disease and several other serious health conditions including heart disease, diabetes, preterm delivery, arthritis, and even certain cancers.

-Some options for treating periodontal disease that we provide include scaling and root planing (deep cleaning) and/or placing antibiotics (called Arestin) in the deep pockets that are located in and around the teeth.
+Some options for treating periodontal disease that we provide include scaling and root planing (deep cleaning), laser therapy, and/or placing antibiotics (called Arestin) in the deep pockets located in and around the teeth.

 Do You Have Periodontal Disease?

 Review the following questions to see if you have any gum disease symptoms:

 - Do you ever have pain in your mouth?

 - Do your gums ever bleed when you brush your teeth or when you eat hard food?

 - Have you noticed any spaces developing between your teeth?

 - Do your gums feel swollen or tender?